pedrojperez1/github-exercise/README.md

 # github-exercise

-This project defines a simple Express server that fetches data about a specific Github repo.
+This project defines a simple Node.js/Express.js server that fetches data about a specific Github repo.

 ### To install and run locally: